STRESS RELATED DISORDERS

-Stress is usually a normal psychological and physical reaction to positive or negative situation in your life, such as a new job, being bullied or harassed, or the death of a loved one.
+Stress is usually a normal psychological and physical reaction to a positive or negative situation in your life, such as a new job, being bullied or harassed, or the death of a loved one.
 Stress itself isn’t abnormal or bad.
 What’s important is how we deal with stress.

-• Poor school or work performance
+- Poor school or work performance

-• Relationship problems
+- Relationship problems

-• Thoughts of suicide
+- Thoughts of suicide

-• Trouble sleeping
+- Trouble sleeping

-Post Traumatic Stress Disorder
+Post Traumatic Stress Disorder:

 Many people who go through traumatic events have difficulty adjusting and coping for a while.
 But with time and taking care of ourselves, such negative traumatic reactions usually get better.
-In some cases, though, the symptoms can slowly get worse or last for months or even years.
+In some cases, though, the symptoms can slowly become worse or last for months, or even years.
 Sometimes they may completely take over our life and make us very unwell.
-If such is the case, we may have Post-Traumatic stress related disorders.
+If such is the case, we may have post-traumatic stress related disorders.
 Getting treatment as soon as possible after Post-Traumatic Stress Disorder symptoms develop may prevent long-term illness.

-Work Related Stress and its effects:
+Work related stress and effects: